Free Resources for Architectural Projects

 Why 3D people are important to architectural design:

 Below is another render.
 Now one last step is to add some 3D people to the scene.
-I just quickly copied and pasted some characters out of the Enscape RPC sample project, and check out the results!
+I just quickly dropped in some characters from the Enscape Asset Library and check out the results!
 Carefully consider which people models to add to your project.
 In the best case scenario, you want it to look like they are interacting with your scene, not just dropped into it.
 To maximize this effect, look for models that are naturally placed, for example, holding a phone or taking a step.

-Placing RPCs turns this from an empty scene…
+Placing 3D characters turns this from an empty scene…

 … to a place that’s inhabited.